 - An individual presents with a case where the facts and circumstances – as determined by the treating clinician in consultation with state or local department of health officials – warrant testing, or other criteria set forth by NYS DOH (e.g. place of residence, occupation).

 How Can Residents Get Tested for COVID-19?

 To get tested for COVID-19, call your healthcare provider for instructions.
 If you do not have a healthcare provider, please call our office at 315-536-5160 and we will assist you.
 You can also visit the Cayuga Health System sampling site in Ithaca.
 Learn more about the sampling site in Ithaca and register to attend by clicking here.
 URMC urgent care clinics in Canandaigua and Farmington are offering testing as well as Wellnow Urgent Care and Finger Lakes Health Urgent Care in Geneva.
 New York State has a free drive thru testing clinic in Monroe County at the Monroe County Community College.
 Click here for more information.

-Penn Yan Community Health is offering COVID-19 testing to asymptomatic individuals every Thursday from 9:00 to 10:00 am at their office located at 112 Kimball Ave in Penn Yan.
+Penn Yan Community Health is offering free COVID-19 testing to asymptomatic individuals on Thursdays from 9:00 to 10:00 am at their office located at 112 Kimball Ave in Penn Yan.
 You do not have to be a patient to get tested.
-For more information and to register for testing, visit https://localcommunityhealth.com/asymptomatic-covid-tests-spanish/
+Pre-registration is required.
+To register, click here.

 If you develop emergency warning signs of COVID-19, get medical attention immediately.
 Emergency warning signs may include: trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.
 Call 911 if you have a medical emergency.